Table of Contents

 What are TRT Pellets

-Pellets are implanted under the skin, usually in the hip or buttock region, through a minor surgical procedure.
-They are designed to dissolve gradually, releasing testosterone in a steady and controlled manner.
+Pellets are typically implanted in the hip or buttock during a minor outpatient procedure.
+Once inserted, they release testosterone at a steady, controlled rate.

 According to a study by Kelleher et al. titled “Testosterone Release Rate and Duration of Action of Testosterone Pellet Implants,” published in Clinical Endocrinology (2004), testosterone pellets release the hormone at an estimated rate of 1.3 mg per 200 mg pellet per day, maintaining effective testosterone levels for an average duration of five to seven months.